 15.1.10.1 Request to Initiate Continuous Service Agreement

 (1) When a CR establishes a CSA at an ESI ID, the CR will send an 814_18, Establish/Delete CSA Request, to ERCOT.
-This will be forwarded to the MOU/EC TDSP within one Retail Business Day.
+This will be forwarded to the MOU/EC TDSP within one Retail Business Day, unless otherwise indicated in Retail Market Guide Section 8.1, Municipally Owned Utility and/or Electric Cooperative Transmission and/or Distribution Service Provider Market.
 ERCOT will send the 814_18 transaction, and if an 814_19, Establish/Delete CSA Response, is not received from the MOU/EC TDSP within ten Business Days, ERCOT will cancel the CSA request and send an 814_08, Cancel Request, to the requesting CSA CR and MOU/EC TDSP.
 Additional 814_18 transactions received on the ESI ID while the first 814_18 transaction is still pending will be rejected at ERCOT.
 If an 814_18 transaction is received on an ESI ID with an existing CSA relationship, ERCOT will forward the 814_18 transaction to the MOU/EC TDSP within one Retail Business Day, and upon receipt of the 814_19 transaction (accept) from the MOU/EC TDSP, will send an 814_18 transaction to the current CSA CR and an 814_19 transaction to the new CSA CR within one Retail Business Day of receipt of the 814_19 transaction from the MOU/EC TDSP.